Model-Free Assessment of Simulator Fidelity via Quantile Curves

 \subsection{Dataset and Methodology}

 We evaluate our procedure on the \emph{WorldValueBench} dataset, curated by~\cite{zhao2024worldvaluesbenchlargescalebenchmarkdataset} and constructed from the World Values Survey~\citep{WVS_Wave7_2020}.
-The data comprise survey questions asked across 64 countries that elicit attitudes spanning 12 categories (e.g., social values, security, migration).
-Individual-level covariates are available for each respondent, including gender, age, migration status, education, marital status, etc.
+The dataset comprises survey questions asked across 64 countries, covering 12 thematic categories (e.g., social values, security, migration).
+Individual-level covariates are available for each respondent, including gender, age, migration status, education, marital status, and related demographics.

 \paragraph{Preprocessing.} After data cleaning, we retain 235 distinct questions and responses from 96{,}220 individuals.
 Each question offers a categorical set of possible answers, as illustrated in Figure \ref{fig:wvb_ex}.
-To place heterogeneous answer sets on a common scale, we map each question's categories to the interval $[-1,1]$, producing a bounded real-valued outcome for every scenario.
-Individual-level covariates are then used to construct synthetic profiles and corresponding prompts for simulation.
+To place heterogeneous answer sets on a common scale, we map each question's categories to the interval $[-1,1]$, producing a bounded real-valued outcome for every scenario and respecting the natural ordering of response options when available (e.g., disagree–neutral–agree).
+Individual-level covariates are then used to construct synthetic profiles and corresponding prompts for simulators.
 Additional details on preprocessing and dataset characteristics are provided in Appendix \ref{apx:wvb}.

-\paragraph{Methodology} We generate synthetic responses and estimate $\{(\hat q_j)\}_{j=1}^{235}$ for four LLMs: \textsc{GPT-4o} (\texttt{gpt-4o}), \textsc{GPT-5\,mini} (\texttt{gpt-5-mini}), \textsc{Llama 3.3 70B} (\texttt{Llama-3.3-70B-Instruct-Turbo}), and \textsc{Qwen 3 235B} (\texttt{Qwen3 235B A22B Thinking 2507 FP8}).
-As a benchmark, we also construct a \emph{Uniform} baseline: for each question, this generator samples an answer uniformly at random from the available choices for each individual.
-We set the simulation budget to $k = 500$ for each question and then randomly select 200 of these simulated responses to estimate $\hat q_j$.
-The same 500 human participants used to generate the synthetic profiles are also used to calculate $\{\hat p_j\}_{j=1}^{235}$ and construct the corresponding confidence sets $\mathcal C_j$.
-Because some participants decline or are unable to answer certain questions, the effective human sample size $n_j$ to construct $\hat p_j$ varies slightly across questions, typically ranging from 450 to 500.
+\paragraph{Methodology} We generate synthetic responses and estimate $\{\hat q_j\}_{j=1}^{235}$ for four LLMs: \textsc{GPT-4o} (\texttt{gpt-4o}), \textsc{GPT-5\,mini} (\texttt{gpt-5-mini}), \textsc{Llama 3.3 70B} (\texttt{Llama-3.3-70B-Instruct-Turbo}), and \textsc{Qwen 3 235B} (\texttt{Qwen3 235B A22B Thinking 2507 FP8}).
+As a benchmark, we also construct a \emph{uniform} baseline: for each question, this generator samples an answer uniformly at random from the available choices for each individual.
+We simulate $200$ LLM samples per question, and use these simulated responses to estimate $\hat q_j$.
+For humans, we subsample 500 respondents per question to calculate $\{\hat p_j\}_{j=1}^{235}$ and construct the corresponding confidence sets $\mathcal C_j$.
+Due to nonresponses, the effective sample size $n_j$ varies across questions (typically 450–500).